ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ## Privacy

 See {{privacy-considerations}}.
 As noted there, the disclosure characteristics described in {{RFC8641}} regarding system internal structure also have privacy implications and apply to this module.

-## Privacy

-See {{privacy-considerations}}.
-As noted there, the disclosure characteristics described in {{RFC8641}} regarding system internal structure also have privacy implications and apply to this module.

 ## Other